Art-Sells/Arells/Build-Notes.md

 ### Buy
 - (B) Price
-- Amount Input (in $) format tel with no * or #
+- Amount Input (in $) (tel no * or #) see HPMTester
-- fees (total * .03 goes to our Arells Bitcoin Wallet)
+- fees (total * .03 goes to our Arells Stripe Account?)
-- total (from input)
+- total (from input) see HPMTester
 - (BUY) -> Modals
 - Modals:
 - - Confirming Purchase 3 Second delay
-- - Purchase Complete (creates new Vatop Group with all corresponding info)(confirming purchase modal = false, adds Date (logs new Date in "Transaction Dates" database), $, and (B) to "Bought Amount in Database") -> View Transactions
+- - Purchase Complete (confirming purchase modal = false, (see HPMTester)) -> View Transactions
 - - Purchase Failed, check Bank Account for sufficient funds (View Connected Bank Account) -> Bank Account
 - - Enter information (if one or more fields are empty)
 - Reloads modules every 5 minutes (price animation css) from coin gecko API wrapper?

 ### Sell
+if acVactsAts < or = 0 && acVatops > 0 display:
+- (B) Holding Amount
+- - Wallet: acVatops
+if acVatops < or = 0:
+- No Amount Available to Sell
+else:
 - (B) Amount Available To Sell
-- - Wallet: displays acVactsAts if acVactsAts > 0, if acVactsAts <= 0, display "holding amount" while hiding everything below, othwerwise if acVatops = 0, hide everything below with: "No Amount Available to Sell"
+- - Wallet: displays acVactsAts
 - - Profits: displays acdVatops
-- - Sell Amount Input: $ format tel with no * or #
+- - Sell Amount Input: (tel no * or #) see HPMTester
-- - Sell: takes cVact amount from the Vatop Group with the lowest cpVatop, if more than 1 Vatop Group has similar cpVatops, take from the cVact from the lowest Vatop Group #, deletes the Vatop Group if its cVact = 0 (see Readme).
+- - Sell: see HPMTester
 - - (Confirm Sale) -> Modals
 - - - Modals:
 - - - - Confirming Sale...3 Second delay
-- - - - Sale Complete (confirming sale modal = false) (selling takes cVact amount from the Vatop Group with the lowest cpVatop, if more than 1 Vatop Group has similar cpVatops, take from the cVact from the lowest Vatop Group #, deletes the Vatop Group if its cVact = 0 (see Readme), adds Date (logs new Date in "Transaction Dates" database), $, and cVactTas sold to "Sold Amount in Database") (View Transactions) -> Transactions
+- - - - Sale Complete (confirming sale modal = false) (see HPMTester) (View Transactions) -> Transactions
 - - - - Transaction Failed (confirming sale modal = false) (OK)
 - - - - Enter information (if one or more fields are empty)
-- Reloads modules every 5 minutes (price, wallet, and profits animation css) from coin gecko API wrapper?
+- Reloads modules every 10 seconds (price, wallet, and profits animation css) from coin gecko API wrapper?

 ### Transactions
 - (A(arells-circle)) -> Account Page (B(bitcoin-logo)) ->Buy Page